 A product is a bundle of attributes (features, functions, benefits, and uses) that a person receives in an exchange.
 In essence, the term “product” refers to anything offered by a firm to provide customer satisfaction, tangible or intangible.
-Thus, a product may be an idea (recycling), a physical good (a pair of jeans), a service (banking), or any combination of the three.
+Thus, a product may be an idea (recycling), a physical good (a pair of sneakers), a service (banking), or any combination of the three.

 Broadly speaking, products fall into one of two categories: consumer products and business products (also called industrial products and B2B products).
 Consumer products are purchased by the final consumer.
 Business products are purchased by other industries or firms and can be classified as production goods—i.e., raw materials or component parts used in the production of the final product—or support goods—such as machinery, fixed equipment, software systems, and tools that assist in the production process.
 Some products, like computers, for instance, may be both consumer products and business products, depending on who purchases and uses them.